HOW TO HIT ROCK BOTTOM

 You know all that bullshit they say about life and how you gain clarity when you lose everything cause all the distractions go away and so it is THEN that you’re able to focus.
 Yeah, well that’s partly true.

 So sure, maybe you gain some perspective from that.
-The hell if I know.
-Crazy thing though, but there’s something about certain peoples brains and how they’re hardwired to make it easier for them to appreciate life and learn from it when they’re in pain and suffer loss.
+What the hell if I know?
+Crazy thing though, but there’s something about certain people’s brains and how they’re hardwired to make it easier for them to appreciate life and learn from it when they’re in pain and suffer loss.

 And so…